-- 9.2 This Licensing Authority is aware that in making decisions about premises licences it should aim to permit the use of premises for gambling in so far as it thinks it: is; - in accordance with any relevant code of practice issued by the Gambling Commission; - in accordance with any relevant guidance issued by the Gambling Commission; - reasonably consistent with the licensing objectives; and - in accordance with the Authority's Statement of Licensing Policy. - 9.3 This Authority takes particular note of the Gambling Commission's Guidance for Licensing Authorities, which states that Authorities should pay particular attention in considering applications for multiple licences for a building, and those relating to a discrete part of a building used for other (non-gambling) purposes.
+- in accordance with any relevant guidance issued by the Gambling Commission; - reasonably consistent with the licensing objectives; and - in accordance with the Authority's Statement of Gambling Policy. - 9.3 The Authority takes particular note of the Gambling Commission's Guidance for Licensing Authorities, which states that Authorities should pay particular attention in considering applications for multiple licences for a building, and those relating to a discrete part of a building used for other (non-gambling) purposes.
 In particular this Authority is aware that entrances and exits from parts of a building covered by one or more licences should be separate and identifiable so that the separation of different premises is not compromised and that people do not 'drift' into a gambling area.
-The Authority will pay particular attention to applications where access to the licensed premises is through other premises (which themselves may be licensed or unlicensed). - 9.4 Clearly, there will be specific issues that the Authority will consider before granting such applications, for example, whether children can gain access; compatibility of the two establishments; and ability to comply with the requirements of the Act.
-But, in addition, an overriding consideration should be whether, taken as a whole, the co-location of the licensed premises with other facilities has the effect of creating an arrangement that otherwise would, or should, be prohibited under the Act. - 9.5 This Authority takes particular note of paragraphs 7.7 to 7.8 and 7.26, 7.30 7.33 of the Gambling Commission's Guidance to Licensing Authorities relating to the artificial sub-division of premises.
+The Authority will pay particular attention to applications where access to the licensed premises is through other premises (which themselves may be licensed or unlicensed). - 9.4 There will be specific issues that the Authority will consider before granting such applications, for example, whether children can gain access; compatibility of the two establishments; and ability to comply with the requirements of the Act.
+But, in addition, an overriding consideration should be whether, taken as a whole, the co-location of the licensed premises with other facilities has the effect of creating an arrangement that otherwise would, or should, be prohibited under the Act. - 9.5 The Authority takes particular note of paragraphs 7.7 to 7.8 and 7.26, 7.30 7.33 of the Gambling Commission's Guidance to Licensing Authorities relating to the artificial subdivision of premises.
 It also takes note of section 152 (1) of the Act and Regulation 12(2) of the Gambling Act 2005 (Mandatory and Default Conditions) (England and Wales) Regulations 2007 and will look very carefully at any application that may appear to breach any of these provisions.
-This Authority also takes particular note of the Gambling Commission's Guidance, contained in paragraphs 19.21 19.25, regarding the "the appropriate licensing environment" for a premises licence.
+The Authority also takes particular note of the Gambling Commission's Guidance, contained in paragraphs 19.21 19.25, regarding "the appropriate licensing environment" for a premises licence.
 For example, where a premises is licensed to provide bingo facilities then the primary activity must be the provision of bingo, with gaming machines being an ancillary offering in the premises.
-This Authority also notes the Gambling Commission's Codes of Practice Consolidated for all forms of Gambling that came into effect in August 2014. - 9.6 It should also be noted that an applicant cannot obtain a full premises licence until the premises in which it is proposed to offer the gambling are constructed.
+The Authority also notes the Gambling Commission's Codes of Practice consolidated for all forms of Gambling that came into effect in August 2014. - 9.6 Operators can apply for a premises licence in respect of premises which have still to be constructed or altered and each application will be determined on its merits.
+It should be noted that an applicant may not be able to obtain a full premises licence until the premises in which it is proposed to offer the gambling is constructed.
 The Gambling Commission has advised that references to "the premises" are to the premises in which gambling may now take place.
 Thus a licence to use premises for gambling will only be issued in relation to premises that are ready to be used for gambling.
-This Authority agrees with the Gambling Commission that it is a question of fact and degree whether premises are finished to a degree that they can be considered for a premises licence.
+The Authority agrees with the Gambling Commission that it is a question of fact and degree whether premises are finished to a degree that they can be considered for a premises licence.
 The Gambling Commission emphasises that requiring the building to be complete ensures that the Authority can, if necessary, inspect it fully, as can other Responsible Authorities with inspection rights.